sidvishnoi/fb-dev-interest/README.md

 # fb-dev-interest

-A Chrome Extension to help organise group notification based on user interests through Hashtags.
+A Chrome extension that filters through Facebook Dev Circles around the world to get only the interesting posts in your feed.